Become a member of the Prince William Committee of 100 to serve your community.

 Location: Brittany's Restaurant, 12449 Dillingham Sq, Woodbridge, VA 22192

-Jill Palermo is managing editor of the Prince William Times, which is owned by the nonprofit Piedmont Journalism Foundation.
-She joined the Prince William Times in 2016 after spending more than 20 years reporting and editing for daily newspapers in Illinois, Virginia, California, Florida and North Carolina, including at the Potomac News in the early 1990s.
-She has won numerous state journalism awards for reporting on local issues.
-She and her husband, a retired U.S. Marine, raised their three kids in Montclair, where they still live today.
-On the weekends, you can find them at Belmont Bay, where they enjoy sailing and refurbishing their 45-year-old sailboat.
+Jill Palermo is managing editor of the Prince William Times.
+She joined Piedmont Media LLC, the publisher of the Prince William Times, as a reporter in 2016 after spending more than 20 years reporting and editing for daily newspapers in Illinois, Virginia, California, Florida and North Carolina -- including at the Potomac News in the early 1990s.

 Brian Cannon is a democracy reform advocate with extensive experience on redistricting and election policy at the state and local level.
 His work centers on how district maps, voting, and administrative choices affect representation and accountability.